gitlabhq/gitlabhq/doc/administration/audit_events.md

 # Audit Events

+## Overview

+**Audit Events** is a tool for GitLab Enterprise Edition administrators to be able to track important events such as user access level, target user, and user addition or removal.

+## Use-cases

+- You can use it to check who was the person who changed the permission level of a particular user for a project in your GitLab EE instance.
+- You can use it to track which users have access to certain group of projects in your GitLab instance, and who gave them that permission level.

+## Description

 GitLab Enterprise Edition offers a way to view the changes made within the GitLab server as a help to system administrators.

 GitLab system administrators can also take advantage of the logs located on the filesystem, see [the logs system documentation](logs.md) for more details.